FourThievesVinegar/solderless-microlab/README.md

 Read the motivation behind the project here: [docs/motivation.md](docs/motivation.md)

+Read the hardware assembly instructions here: [docs/assembly.md](docs/assembly.md)

+## Production vs Development

+The instructions below are for a fresh install of the microlab software on your development machine.
+If you intend to construct a full Microlab, we recommend using our pre-made disk images.
+There are two:
+- A "production" image that runs all software on startup and includes the drivers for a 3.5 inch mini-display.
+- A "development" image designed to be used with an external HDMI monitor and a USB mouse and keyboard.

+If you wish to develop on a regular computer with emulated hardware, follow the instructions below.

 ## Docker Development

 For ease of setup/experimentation we added docker containers for both the GUI and the API.